 Manufacturers that currently participate in the bat certification program are: Combat Softball, DeMarini, Easton, Hillerich & Bradsby (Louisville Slugger), Miken, Mizuno, and Worth.

-Any Albin, Anderson Bat Company, Rip-It or Schutt bat previously ISF certified has expired, so, no bats from either of those companies are permitted in ISF play.
+Any Albin, Anderson Bat Company, Nike, Rip-It or Schutt bat previously ISF certified has expired, so, no bats from either of those companies are permitted in ISF play.